đź’ˇThe CIO Strategic Playbook for AI in 2026 is now available!

 But at the same time, delivering product content has never been more challenging.
 Organizations are turning to agile methods with ever-shorter release cycles, and new versions arriving every month, every week, or even every day.

-According to Gartner, 47% of professionals waste time sifting through documentation and knowledge sources, struggling to find information.
-As a business, the last thing you want is unreliable, outdated, and unfindable product answers leading to frustrated customers and increased support costs.
+According to a 2025 Slite survey, 1 in 5 employees lose over an hour a day searching through documentation and knowledge sources, struggling to find information.
+The last thing a business wants is unreliable, outdated, and unfindable product answers, leading to frustrated customers and increased support costs.
+This is where Content Delivery Platforms, or CDPs, come in.

-In this post we’ll define what a CDP is and how it differs from a CCMS.
-Then we’ll highlight what to look for in a CDP and wrap up by looking at key benefits you can get from implementing one.
+In this post, we’ll define what a Content Delivery Platform is and how it differs from a Component Content Management System (CCMS).
+Then we’ll highlight the business benefits of a CDP and wrap up by outlining the key features to look for when choosing a content delivery solution.

 What is a Content Delivery Platform?

-A Content Delivery Platform is a software solution that collects all your product knowledge from any source – CMS, CCMS, Github, Sharepoint, helpdesk tools, Wikis, – and in any format – DITA, Markdown, YAML, PDF, HTML, Word.
+A Content Delivery Platform is a software solution that collects all your product knowledge from any source – content management systems (CMS), CCMS, GitHub, SharePoint, helpdesk tools, Wikis, – and in any format, including DITA, Markdown, YAML, PDF, HTML, Word.
 It then unifies it into a central knowledge hub and makes that content available to multiple endpoints via Application Programming Interfaces, or APIs.

 While both a Content Delivery Platform and a Component Content Management System deal with managing and distributing content, they serve different purposes and target different stages of the content lifecycle.

-A Component Content Management System or CCMS is a Content Management System that manages content at a component level rather than at the document level.
-Components are either words, paragraphs, or series of paragraphs, images, videos, and more.
-They are tagged with metadata that provides additional information (e.g. the author, audience, product version,…) about the content itself and facilitates content management and searches.
-In CCMSes, the structure of the content is standardized so that the system can assemble and reuse the different components for different publications.
-As such, CCMSes enable collaborative and topic-based authoring, as well as a higher content creation productivity.
+A CCMS is a Content Management System that manages content at a component level rather than at the document level.
+Components can be words, paragraphs, series of paragraphs, images, videos, and more.
+Metadata tags provide additional information (e.g. the author, audience, product version,…) about the content itself and facilitate content management and searches.
+In CCMSs, content structure is standardized so the system can assemble and reuse the different components for different publications.
+As such, CCMSs enable collaborative and topic-based authoring, as well as higher content creation productivity.

-It’s worth noting that CCMSes only handle and publish the content that was authored within the CCMS itself and exclude all other content (PDF datasheets produced by product managers or marketing documents created with MS Word).
+It’s worth noting that CCMSs only handle and publish the content authored within the CCMS itself and exclude all other content (e.g., PDF datasheets produced by product managers or marketing documents created with MS Word).

 These two solutions complement each other.
-Fluid Topics, as a leading CDP, integrates seamlessly with various CCMS, and enterprise applications such as Paligo, Ixiasoft, RWS and more.
+Fluid Topics, as a leading CDP, integrates seamlessly with various CCMS and enterprise applications such as Paligo, Componize, Author-it, Heretto, and RWS’s Tridion Docs.

 Attributes CCMS CDP